Newton, Kansas: Geography

-Newton is located at coordinates 38.0466779, -97.3450365 in the state of Kansas.
-According to the United States Census Bureau, the city has a total area of 12.60 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 12.60 sqmi, all land.

 The city is in the central portion of the continental United States.
-U.S. Highway 81, also known as the Meridian Highway, stretches from Winnipeg, Manitoba, Canada to Mexico City, Mexico through Central and South America.
-It passes through Newton, Kansas and is known as "Main Street."
-U.S. Highway 50 runs past the White House in Washington, DC through Newton, Kansas and continues on to Sacramento, California.
+U.S. Highway 81, also known as the Meridian Highway, stretches from Winnipeg, Manitoba, Canada, to Mexico City, Mexico, through Central and South America.
+It passes through Newton, Kansas, where it is known as Main Street.
+U.S. Highway 50 runs past the White House in Washington, DC, through Newton, Kansas, and continues on to Sacramento, California.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Newton has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Newton has a humid subtropical climate, Cfa on climate maps.

 Demographics

-Newton is included in the Wichita metropolitan statistical area (MSA).
-It is located in Harvey County which is an agricultural and small manufacturing county with 34,361 people.
-Harvey County Kansas is part of a 5 county Metro Area with 650,000 people, the largest anchored in the state of Kansas.
-The major city in this metro area is Wichita, Kansas, 20 miles (20 minutes) to the South via I-135.
+Newton is included in the Wichita metropolitan statistical area.
+It is located in Harvey County, which is an agricultural and small manufacturing county with 34,361 people.
+Harvey County is part of a five-county metropolitan area with 650,000 people, the largest anchored in the state of Kansas.
+The major city in this metro area is Wichita, 20 miles to the south via I-135.